christianwach/civicrm-acf-integration/README.md

 ### ACF Custom Fields

-The *CiviCRM ACF Integration* plugin also provides three custom ACF Fields which you will see as choices in the "Field Type" dropdown when you add a new ACF Field to a Field Group.
+The *CiviCRM ACF Integration* plugin also provides a number of custom ACF Fields which you will see as choices in the "Field Type" dropdown when you add a new ACF Field to a Field Group.
 These are:

+#### CiviCRM Contact ID

+Populates with the numeric ID of the synced CiviCRM Contact.

-#### CiviCRM Contact
+#### CiviCRM Contact Reference

 Syncs with either a CiviCRM "Contact Reference" Custom Field or the "Current Employer" Contact Field.

-#### CiviCRM Relationship

-Syncs between the ACF Field and a CiviCRM Relationship.

 #### CiviCRM Yes/No

 Syncs between the ACF Field and a CiviCRM Yes/No Custom Field.
 This Field Type is necessary because a CiviCRM Yes/No Custom Field is actually a Yes/No/Unknown field and the ACF True-False Field does not allow Unknown.

+#### CiviCRM Relationship

+Syncs between the ACF Field and a CiviCRM Relationship.

 #### CiviCRM Phone